12.1. Overview and Key Concepts

 Consider a scenario where two concurrent transactions (txid=99 and 100) execute SQL statements affecting tbl_a and tbl_b.

-• Filtering: The walsender filters the decoded changes based on the publication’s scope.
-Even after txid=100 commits, only the changes related to subscribed tables are prepared for sending.
-For instance, if the subscriber only tracks tbl_a, the change $c_{3}$ (decoded from $w_{3}$ for tbl_b) is discarded.
-Refer Section 12.4.1 for details.
+Filtering: The walsender filters decoded changes based on the publication scope.
+Even after txid=100 commits, the walsender only prepares changes related to subscribed tables for sending.

-• Sending: Upon encountering the commit record $w_{5}$ for txid=100, the walsender gathers the relevant buffered changes — specifically $c_{1}$ and $c_{4}$ — and sends them to the subscriber as a single series of messages, finalized by the commit message $c_{5}$.
-(Changes from uncommitted transactions, such as $c_{2}$ derived from $w_{2}$ of txid=99, remain buffered and are not yet eligible for sending.)
-Refer Section 12.6 for details.
+Sending: Upon encountering the commit record $w_{5}$ for txid=100, the walsender gathers the relevant buffered changes ($c_{1}$ and $c_{4}$) and sends them to the subscriber as a series of messages, finalized by the commit message $c_{5}$.

 The subscriber’s apply worker achieves replication by reconstructing and executing transactions based on the received messages.
-Further details are provided in Section 12.7.
+Further details are in Section 12.7.

 12.1.2.1.
 Asynchronous vs. Synchronous